tensorflow/deepmath/deepmath/deephol/README.md

-This directory contains code related to DeepHOL.
+This directory contains files related to DeepHOL.